HL7/cql/input/pages/02-authorsguide.md

     sort by lengthOfStay
 ```

-Note that the properties that can be specified within the [.kw]#sort# clause are determined by the result type of the query.
-In the above example, [id]#lengthOfStay# can be referenced because it is introduced in the [.kw]#return# clause.
+Note that the properties that can be specified within the <span class="kw">sort</span> clause are determined by the result type of the query.
+In the above example, [id]#lengthOfStay# can be referenced because it is introduced in the <span class="kw">return</span> clause.
 Because the sort applies after the query results have been determined, alias references are neither required nor allowed in the sort.

-If no [.kw]#sort# clause is provided, the order of the result is unprescribed and is implementation specific.
+If no <span class="kw">sort</span> clause is provided, the order of the result is unprescribed and is implementation specific.

-The [.kw]#sort# clause may include multiple attributes, each with their own sort order:
+The <span class="kw">sort</span> clause may include multiple attributes, each with their own sort order:

 ``` cql
 [Encounter: "Inpatient"] E sort by start of period desc, identifier asc
 ```

-Sorting is performed in the order in which the attributes are defined in the [.kw]#sort# clause, so this example sorts by period descending, then by [.id]#identifier# ascending.
+Sorting is performed in the order in which the attributes are defined in the <span class="kw">sort</span> clause, so this example sorts by period descending, then by <span class="id">identifier</span> ascending.

 When the sort elements do not provide a unique ordering (i.e. there is a possibility of duplicate sort values in the result), the order of duplicates is unspecified.

-A query may only contain a single [.kw]#sort# clause, and it must always appear last in the query.
+A query may only contain a single <span class="kw">sort</span> clause, and it must always appear last in the query.

-When the data being sorted includes [.kw]#nulls#, they are considered lower than any non-null value, meaning they will appear at the beginning of the list when the data is sorted ascending, and at the end of the list when the data is sorted descending.
+When the data being sorted includes <span class="kw">nulls</span>, they are considered lower than any non-null value, meaning they will appear at the beginning of the list when the data is sorted ascending, and at the end of the list when the data is sorted descending.

 ### Relationships

 In addition to filtering by conditions, some scenarios need to be able to filter based on relationships to other sources.
-The CQL [.kw]#with# and [.kw]#without# clauses provide this capability.
+The CQL <span class="kw">with</span> and <span class="kw">without</span> clauses provide this capability.
 For the examples in this section, consider the following simple information model:

 <a name="figure-2-c"></a>
 ![extracted-media/media/patient-model](extracted-media/media/patient-model.png)